Playground Triage: When Is the Boo-Boo Doctor Worthy?

 Scenario one: Your child cuts himself while playing on the playground.
 How do you know if it requires stitches or just needs some patching up and love from Mom or Dad?

-“The thing about cuts is all cuts will heal whether they’re ‘fixed’ or not,” said Glenn Hardesty, D.O., who is an emergency medicine physician on the medical staff at Texas Health Arlington Memorial.
+“The thing about cuts is all cuts will heal whether they’re ‘fixed’ or not,” says Glenn Hardesty, D.O., who is an emergency medicine physician on the medical staff at Texas Health Arlington Memorial.
 “It’s hard to say what lacerations need repair, because there’s not a rule of thumb.”

 If you’re comfortable that the wound is superficial, wash your hands with soap first, and then wash the cut directly with a mild soap and water.
 Apply pressure to stop the bleeding, and once it has stopped, use an antibiotic ointment and a clean bandage that won’t stick to the cut.